List of the most popular Frequently asked SAS Interview Questions with Answers:

 - Writing the output without any data set.

-Q #14) How is character variable converted into numeric variable and vice versa?
+Q #14) How is character variable converted into a numeric variable and vice versa?

 Answer: Under SAS programming, there arise many tasks where a character value is to be converted into the numeric and in the same way, a numeric value is to be converted into a character value.